GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Literature Survey

-The main contributions of this work were summarized as follows. \\ \textbf{(i)} A novel structure of the GCNs was first introduced to detect four-class MI intentions while cooperating with the functional topological relationship of EEG electrodes. \\ \textbf{(ii)} The individual and group-wise performances of the GCNs-Net on two benchmark datasets of EEG MI outperformed the existing studies, which validated that the method can decode relevant features for brain motor imagination. \\ \textbf{(iii)} The introduced GCNs-Net framework can be easily transferred and implemented for other MI related tasks, and potentially for other EEG BCI tasks.
+In this work, a novel structure of the GCNs is introduced to decode EEG MI signals.
+First of all, based on the absolute Pearson’s matrix (PCC) of overall signals, the graph Laplacian is built up to represent the topological relationship of EEG electrodes.
+Besides, the GCNs-Net built on the graph convolutional layers learns the generalized features.
+The followed pooling layers reduce dimensionality.
+And the fully-connected (FC) softmax layer derives the final prediction.
+Furthermore, the Chebyshev polynomial is applied to approximate the graph convolutional filters, which significantly promotes computational efficiency.
+Last but not least, the GCNs-Net decodes time-resolved EEG MI signals, which paves the road towards effective and efficient BCI applications.
+The main contributions of this work are summarized as follows. \begin{enumerate} \item A novel structure of the GCNs is introduced to detect four-class MI intentions while cooperating with the functional topological relationship of EEG electrodes. \item The individual and group-wise performance of the GCNs-Net on two benchmark datasets of EEG MI outperforms the existing studies, which validates that the method can decode relevant features for brain motor imagination. \item The introduced GCNs-Net framework can be easily transferred and implemented for other MI-related tasks, and potentially for other EEG BCI tasks. \end{enumerate}